ZeroDayArcade/x86-64-assembly-macos-hello-world/README.md

 ```
 ./hello_assembly
 ```
-You should now see "Hello, World!" printed in the Terminal.
+You should now see "Hello World" printed in the Terminal.

 <br/>